 There are a dozen more examples, but this is enough to suggest how intensely and provocatively visual the writing is, and how reticent and opaque some images are.
 The book is replete with intense acts of seeing, but it is illustrated by street photography in which it seems anything at all might be seen.
 In that respect The Box Man is like a thesis about the inadequacy of photography in the face of written description.

 The central fantasies of The Box Man are about voyeurism, in which women are objectified in the most childish and relentless way.
 Several of the crucial scenes are openly masturbatory fantasies.
 Over the course of the book, the effect of such scenes is extremely unpleasant.
-If Abe had thought of this state of affairs ironically, or if he had presented it as a degeneration of normal relations, then it might have worked: but when he wrote this book, his imaginative universe was apparently so shriveled, so poisoned by his indulgence in infantile voyeurisms, that he could only imagine women as things that undress while they are peered at from inside cardboard boxes.
-I have no problem with violent, misanthropic, deranged, infantile, or unredeemable themes: but this one is also unreflective, and therefore particularly sour.
-Yet that sourness is reflected, in a distorted way, by the photographs, which are bitter about contemporary Japan, its poverty, its pornography, and its alienation.
+If Abe had thought of this state of affairs ironically, or if he had presented it as a degeneration of normal relations, then it might have worked: but when he wrote this book, his imaginative universe was apparently so shriveled, so poisoned by his indulgence in voyeurisms, that he could only imagine women as things that undress while they are peered at from inside cardboard boxes.
+I have no problem with violent, misanthropic, deranged, infantile, or unredeemable themes: but this one is also unreflective.
+Its sourness is reflected, in a distorted way, by the photographs, which are bitter about contemporary Japan, its poverty, pornography, and alienation.
 The ontological fantasy of the box man, in which we are all box men, and our society both suffers and enjoys a squalid anonymity, is not directly illustrated by the photographs, but they do something similar, and for me that slant rhyme is part of what makes The Box Man so fascinating.